steqeq/0000/docs/sphinx/licensing.md

 # Licensing Terms

 ROCm™ is released by Advanced Micro Devices, Inc. under the open source licenses via public GitHub repositories.
 The following is a list ROCm components with the links to the license terms.
+The list ordered to follow ROCm's manifest file.
 | Component                 |License  |
 |--------------------|----------------|
 | ROCK-Kernel-Driver | [GPL 2.0 WITH Linux-syscall-note](https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver/blob/master/COPYING)   |